Activity

 Procedure

-Hold the bag of ice cubes, to feel how cold they are.
+Hold the bottle of iced water, to feel how cold it is.

-Then wrap them in each cloth in turn, and feel whether the cloth can keep your hand warmer.
+Then wrap the bottle in each cloth in turn, and feel whether the cloth can keep your hand warmer.

 (Note that if your hands get very cold from the ice, it will be hard to tell what the cloth does, so encourage students to use each hand in turn to give them time to adjust between each test.)